marnifora/alzheimer_classification/documentation.md

 - -classrun [VALUE] - number of run of classification analysis
 - -fixed - if number of run or list of chromosomes shouldn't be changed even is it was run before
 - -subset [NAME] - name of SNPs subset which should be under consideration during analysis, e.g. '-subset shared'
+- -subsetrun [VALUE] - number of run of subset establishing
 - -cont - if continuation of started Boruta analysis should be run (for different chromosomes)
+- -makeY - if y matrices should be established before classification

 ##### Parameters required for different type of analyses:
 1. Boruta + classification